-Ordinary households are classified, according to the relationship among household members, into three categories: relative household, non-relative households and one-person household.
-Relative households consist of the family nuclei and other relatives and are further divided into thirteen minor groups.
+Ordinary households are classified, according to the relationship among household members, into three categories: Relatives household, Non-relatives households and One-person household.
+Relatives households consist of the family nuclei and other relatives and are further divided into thirteen minor groups.
 These minor classification is based on the relation between the couple of the youngest generation and other related household members, regardless of the presence of non-relative household members.

-- A. Relatives Households - I Family nuclei - (1) A married couple only - (2) A married couple and their child(ren) - (3) Father and his child(ren) - (4) Mother and her child(ren) - II Other relatives households - (5) A couple and their parents - (6) A couple and their parent - (7) A couple with their child(ren) and parents - (8) A couple with their child(ren) and parent - (9) A couple and relative(s) other than children and parents - (10) A couple with child(ren) and relative(s) other than parents - (11) A couple and their parent(s) and relative(s) other than children - (12) A couple with their child(ren), parent(s) and other relative(s) - (13) Relative households which are not elsewhere clasified - B. Non-relatives households ...
+A. Relatives Households

+- 1 Family nuclei - (1) A married couple only - (2) A married couple and their child(ren) - (3) Father and his child(ren) - (4) Mother and her child(ren) - II Other relatives households - (5) A couple and their parents - (6) A couple and their parent - (7) A couple with their child(ren) and parents - (8) A couple with their child(ren) and parent (9) A couple and relative(s) other than children and parents - (10) A couple with child(ren) and relative(s) - other than parents (11) A couple and their parent(s) and relative(s) other than children - (12) A couple with their child(ren), parent(s) and other relative(s) - (13) Relative households which are not elsewhere classified - B. Non-relatives households ...
 Households consisting of the head of household and those who are not related to him - C. One-person household ...
 Households consisting of one person